fastlane/docs/docs/getting-started/apple/screenshots.md

 - [HSTestingBackchannel : ‘Cheat’ by communicating directly with your app](https://github.com/ConfusedVorlon/HSTestingBackchannel)
 - [Automating App Store screenshots using fastlane snapshot and frameit](https://tisunov.github.io/2015/11/06/automating-app-store-screenshots-generation-with-fastlane-snapshot-and-sketch.html)

-To jump-start your UI tests, you can use the UI Test recorder.
+To jump-start your UI tests, you can use the UI Test recorder, which you can start by clicking the red record button on the bottom of the window.
 By interacting with your app through the simulator while using it, Xcode will generate UI Test code for you.
-You can find the red record button on the bottom of the screen, and there's more information in [this blog post](https://krausefx.com/blog/run-xcode-7-ui-tests-from-the-command-line)
+To learn more, check out this [this blog post](https://krausefx.com/blog/run-xcode-7-ui-tests-from-the-command-line)!

 ## Setting Up _snapshot_

 1. Create a new UI Test target in your Xcode project (See the top part of [this article](https://krausefx.com/blog/run-xcode-7-ui-tests-from-the-command-line))
 1. Run `snapshot init` in your project folder
-1. Add the ./SnapshotHelper.swift file to your UI Test target (You can move the file anywhere you want)
+1. Add the `./SnapshotHelper.swift` file to your UI Test target (You can move the file anywhere you want)
 1. (Objective C only) Add the bridging header to your test class.
     - `#import "MYUITests-Swift.h"`
     - The bridging header is named after your test target with -Swift.h appended.